steveloughran/formality/styleguide/styleguide.md

     See the License for the specific language governing permissions and limitations under the License.
 See accompanying LICENSE file.

+(This is a WiP, with a goal of getting it in to the Hadoop docs.
+As it is, I'm still tuning it, especially the section on testing).

 ## Introduction

 Apache Hadoop is one of the most complicated open source projects being developed.
 Its code is nothing compared to the scale of the Linux Kernel and device drivers, yet it has some of the same characteristics: a filesystem API and implementations(s) (HDFS), a scheduler for executing work along with a means of submitting work to it (YARN), programs to process data on it (MAPREDUCE, Apache Tez), databases (Apache HBase, Apache Accumulo) and management and monitoring tools, both open source and closed).